 About London Roman Fort

-The London Roman Fort was built in around 120 AD – around the same time as Hadrian’s Wall – to house the soldiers of Roman Britain’s most important town of the time, Londinium.
+London Roman Fort was built in around 110 AD, not long after the Roman invasion of Britain and at a similar time to the forts along Hadrian’s Wall.
+It was intended to house the soldiers of Roman Britain’s most important town of the time, Londinium, and likely housed around 1,000 troops within its walls.

 Discover the best Historic Sites in the United Kingdom, from Lullingstone Roman Villa to Hatfield House and more, includes interactive Heritage Sites in Britain map.